 Namibia is situated in South Western Africa, bordered by the Atlantic Ocean in the west, Angola and Zambia in the north, Botswana and Zimbabwe in the east and South Africa in the South.
 The country has a surface area of 824,292 km² with 14 administrative divisions.
-The population as at July 2015 was estimated at 2.212 million inhabitants with a literacy rate of 81.9%.
-Sixty-four percent of the total population is between the ages of 15 - 64, with a median age of 22 years.
+The population as at July 2017 was estimated at 2.484 million inhabitants with a literacy rate of 81.9%.
+Fifty-nine percent of the total population is between the ages of 15 - 64, with a median age of 22 years.
 Windhoek, the capital city, has a population of 368,000 (2015, CIA World FactBook).
 Namibia is multi-cultural with English as the official language, and 16 other languages spoken.
 Namibia is one of the first countries to incorporate protection of the environment into its constitution with approx 14% of its land being protected including the Namib Desert coastal strip.

 Namibia has three cellular operators MTC, Paratus Telecom and TN mobile.
 MTC launched 4G during 2012.
 MTCs 3G network is deployed in over 95 percent of the country making access to the Internet available through their 3G devices and internet enabled phones, in partnership with Nokia Siemens and Motorola.
 This has been an enhancement of the existing GSM/GPRS/EDGE broadband technologies with increasing international capacity through VSAT Internet gateways.

-Namibia has two main public institutions: University of Namibia and Namibia University of Science and Technology, 36 vocational training centres and 9 skills development centres, one private University and 1,450 schools.
+Namibia has two main public institutions: University of Namibia and Namibia University of Science and Technology, 36 vocational training centres and 9 skills development centres, one private University (International University of Management) and 1,450 schools.
 There are also several private colleges and open colleges operating in Namibia.

 - Access and availability of information that assist them in their daily lives